Studio Editor: About Page Structure (Parent, Child and Sibling Elements)

 Parent-child relationships between elements

-When you place an element inside a container or layout tool, it attaches to that tool or container.
+When you place an element inside a container or layout tool (e.g. grid, stack), it attaches to that tool or container.
 This creates a parent-child relationship.
 For example, adding a logo to a header makes the logo the 'child', and the header the 'parent'.

-Similarly to CSS, the design (i.e., size, position, padding, etc.) of a parent container influences its children elements.
-Adding padding to a container, for example, makes the elements within smaller in order to accommodate the change.
+Similarly to CSS, the design (i.e. size, position, padding, etc.) of a parent container influences its child elements.
+Adding padding to a container, for example, makes the child elements smaller in order to accommodate the change.
 Learn more about sizing elements

 - New elements you add are automatically docked to the top and the left / right of the parent element.
-You can disable auto docking to manually adjust the child element's position.
+You can adjust the child element's position manually by disabling auto docking.

 - When you stack elements, they're placed inside a flexbox which acts as the parent.